The 10 most innovative beauty companies of 2022

 For getting users aflutter over faux lashes through its direct-to-consumer store

-Founded in 2020 by fashion designer and former J.Crew creative director and president Jenna Lyons, LoveSeen makes selecting and applying fake lashes—one of the biggest beauty trends of 2021—a user-friendly experience.
+Founded in 2020 by fashion designer and former J.Crew creative director and president Jenna Lyons, LoveSeen makes selecting and applying fake lashes—one of the biggest beauty trends of 2021, amid post-lockdown makeup euphoria—a user-friendly experience.
 Lash addicts might be familiar with the pain of plucking one-size-fits-all falsies off the shelf and then making the best of it with heaps of glue and a pair of scissors.
 But LoveSeen offers customization, with a spectrum of lashes from natural to glam, as well as a range of colors to match various lash shades—something its competitors lack.
 LoveSeen, which forged a retail partnership in April with Goop, also offers a quiz to help users select the perfect pair, which factors in eye shape and skin tone; during development, the lashes were fitted on people of varied ages and ethnicities.
 Plus, the faux lashes are all cruelty-free and come in biodegradable trays with 98% plastic-free packaging.

 5. Heat Free Hair